andy-preston/andy-preston.github.io/articles/text/tab-indent.md

 equally sweet.

-Since working on a PHP codebase with an in-house style-guide that specifies TAB, I've come across this little frustration that drives me a mad every single day.
+Since working on a PHP codebase with an in-house style-guide that specifies TAB, I've come across this little frustration that drives me a little mad every single day.

 Let's say you've got a REPL or two in your development environment.
 There's a strong possibility that that REPL will use TAB completion.